vkuznet/transfer2go/README.md

 ### Examples
 ```
-# start the server on port 8989
+# start the server on port 8989 and use /tmp dir as catalog
-transfer2go -uri :8989
+transfer2go -uri :8989 -catalog /tmp

 # place request from a client via HTTP
 curl -v -H "Content-Type: application/json" -d '{"version":"123",